|

 Heartworm prevention should be started by 12 to 16 weeks of age and continued throughout life while frequenting a heartworm zone.

-A Heartworm Blood Test is required if you are starting heartworm prevention for the first time or if there are any
+is required if you are starting heartworm prevention for the first time or if there are any substantial breaks in heartworm prevention.

-conduct in-house ELISA test that gives results within a few minutes so that you have peace of mind your dog is not harbouring a heartworm infection.
+Please contact us for further details.
+The test is a simple to conduct in-house ELISA test that gives results within a few minutes so that you have peace of mind your dog is not harbouring a heartworm infection.

 INTESTINAL WORMS Dogs can be infected with